chastell/wheel-of-fortune/README.md

 Very annoying, avoid.
 Always tries to grab the first camera and shows an error if it's busy (when used by OBS), refusing to start or join the call.
 However, allows switching cameras mid-call, therefore the solution is to let it grab your actual webcam, then disable video, launch OBS + virtualcam and select the new camera again.
 Drops quality without warning or options to change behavior, to levels unusable for the game.

+## macOS apps

+Some signed applications may reject cameras from modules not signed by Apple, making the Virtualcam useless.
+Check the [compatibility list](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Compatibility) from obs-mac-virtualcam.